• Skip to primary navigation

 Schipperkes have foxlike faces, stocky bodies, and cute, pointed ears.
 Their fluffy-looking coats are solid black, though the fur is sturdier than it looks.

-The dogs don’t have much variation in color or markings; black is by far the most common color for this breed.
+The dogs’ colors or markings vary little; black is the most common color for this breed.

-Schipperkes may be small, but they are hard workers.
-They’re strong, too, with powerful jaws and sturdy necks.
+Schipperkes may be small dogs, but they are hard workers.
+They’re strong, too, with powerful jaws, sharp teeth, and sturdy necks.

-They like to hunt and keep watch; you will know if there’s an intruder in your house — the breed’s bark is high-pitched and impossible to miss.
+They like to hunt and keep watch.
+If there’s an intruder in your house, you will know — the breed’s bark is high-pitched and impossible to miss.

 Schipperke history